 Friday, Saturday and Sunday are the best days to Tweet giving, respectively, above average ‘engagement’ with your audience of 7%, 10% and 13%

 The best times to Tweet are between 8am and 7pm giving above average engagement of 24% , conversely 8pm to 7am gives ‘negative engagement of 24%.
 Other analysis, by Hubspot, of 200,000 tweets shows that 12 noon to 7pm is the optimum time.

-A detailed analysis of your personal Twitter account, showing when your followers are most likely to be online can be had (for free) from Tweriod , which, if used in conjunction with another free service Buffer means you can choose a time convenient to you to schedule your Tweets to the maximum effect … after all when your followers are online and receptive might very well be when you are “six deep at the bar” and don’t have the time (or forget) to get your marketing message out.
+A free service, Buffer, means you can choose a time convenient to you to schedule your Tweets to the maximum effect … after all when your followers are online and receptive might very well be when you are “six deep at the bar” and don’t have the time (or forget) to get your marketing message out.

 (For Facebook the opposite is true, and posting to your Facebook page between 8pm and 7am will give you 17% more chance of engagement and 17% less chance between 8am and 7pm.)

 There is also an optimum number of Tweets you should broadcast as well:

 - 1 Tweet per day gives over 120% above average chance of engagement